-Our fully integrated, midstream energy asset network (or "value chain") links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the United States ("U.S."), Canada and the Gulf of Mexico with domestic consumers and international markets.
+Our fully integrated, midstream energy asset network (or "value chain") links producers of natural gas, NGLs and crude oil from some of the largest supply basins in the U.S., Canada and the Gulf of Mexico with domestic consumers and international markets.
 Our midstream energy operations include:

-- natural gas gathering, treating, processing, transportation and storage; - NGL transportation, fractionation, storage, and marine terminals (including those used to export liquefied petroleum gases, or "LPG," and ethane); - crude oil gathering, transportation, storage, and marine terminals; - propylene production facilities (including propane dehydrogenation ("PDH") facilities), butane isomerization, octane enhancement, isobutane dehydrogenation ("iBDH") and high purity isobutylene ("HPIB") production facilities; - petrochemical and refined products transportation, storage, and marine terminals (including those used to export ethylene and polymer grade propylene ("PGP"); and - a marine transportation business that operates on key U.S. inland and intracoastal waterway systems.
+- natural gas gathering, treating, processing, transportation and storage; - NGL transportation, fractionation, storage, and marine terminals (including those used to export liquefied petroleum gases ("LPG") and ethane); - crude oil gathering, transportation, storage, and marine terminals; - propylene production facilities (including propane dehydrogenation ("PDH") facilities), butane isomerization, octane enhancement, isobutane dehydrogenation ("iBDH") and high purity isobutylene ("HPIB") production facilities; - petrochemical and refined products transportation, storage, and marine terminals (including those used to export ethylene and polymer grade propylene ("PGP")); and - a marine transportation business that operates on key U.S. inland and intracoastal waterway systems.

 The safe operation of our assets is a top priority.
 We are committed to protecting the environment and the health and safety of the public and those working on our behalf by conducting our business activities in a safe and environmentally responsible manner.
-For additional information, see "Environmental, Safety and Conservation" within the Regulatory Matters section of Part I, Items 1 and 2 of this annual report.
+For additional information, see "Regulatory Matters - Environmental, Safety and Conservation" within Part I, Items 1 and 2 of this annual report.